-The Sendai Umino-Mori Aquarium opened in Sendai City, Miyagi Prefecture in July 2015.
-The aquarium takes its name from the city's nickname of "City of Trees" and is the largest in the Tohoku region.
+Sendai Umino-Mori Aquarium is located near Sendai Port, a spot that attracts surfers from across the country.
+The aquarium takes its name from the city's nickname, "City of Trees," and is the largest in the Tohoku region.

 - Table of Contents

-- Seas of the World zone: See types of animals rarely seen in Japan
+- Seas of the World Zone: See Animals Rarely Seen in Japan

 So without further ado, let’s go inside!
-The first floor contains the Nihon no Umi – Tohoku no Umi [Seas of Japan - Seas of Tohoku] with its focus on the seas around Tohoku.
+The first floor contains the Seas of Japan exhibits, with its focus on the seas around Tohoku.
 It is a zone where exhibitions unique to Miyagi Prefecture are displayed.

 Maboya are called “sea pineapples” and are edible sea squirt.
 Miyagi Prefecture accounts for about 80% of the domestic catch according to the National Fisheries Cooperative Federation.